abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](./images/15-05-2024(4).png "Azure Data Studio")

 1. On the next page that opens, read the Microsoft Privacy statement, and then click on the **Next button** to proceed with the deployment.
-You can click on the privacy statement link to view the terms and conditions if you want to read through it.
+You can click on the privacy statement link to view the terms and conditions if you want to read through them.

-   > **Note**: You will also see a **Required tools** table under the terms and conditions line.
+   > **Note:** You will also see a **Required tools** table under the terms and conditions line.
 These tools are required to deploy the Azure Arc-enabled Azure SQL Managed Instance.
-You don't have to worry about the installation of any of those tools because we have already installed these required tools for you.
+You don't have to worry about the installation of any of those tools because we have already installed the required tools for you.

    ![](images/deploybsnnext.png "Confirm")